Generalized equivalences between subsampling and ridge regularization: Structural equivalences of ensemble estimators

 \begin{proposition}[Data-dependent equivalence path characterization] Suppose \Crefrange{asm:model}{asm:feat} hold.
 Define $\phi_n = p / n$.
 Let $k \le n$ be the subsample size and denote by $\bar{\psi}_n = p / k$.
 For any $M \in \NN \cup \{ \infty \}$, let $\bar{\lambda}_n$ be the value that satisfies the following equation in ensemble ridgeless and ridge gram matrices:

 Define the data-dependent path \smash{$\cP_n = \cP(\bar{\lambda}_n; \phi_n, \bar{\psi}_n)$}.
-Then the conclusion in \Cref{thm:equiv-estimator-linear} continues to hold if we replace the (population) path $\cP$ by the (data-dependent) path $\cP_n$. \end{proposition}
+Then, the conclusion in \Cref{thm:equiv-estimator-linear} continues to hold if we replace the (population) path $\cP$ by the (data-dependent) path $\cP_n$. \end{proposition}

-The term ``data-dependent path'' signifies that we can estimate the level of implicit regularization induced by subsampling solely based on the observed data.
+The term ``data-dependent path'' signifies that we can estimate the level of implicit regularization induced by subsampling solely based on the observed data by solving \eqref{eq:data-dependent-equation}.
+We remark that \eqref{eq:data-dependent-equation} always has at least one solution for a given triplet of $(n,k,p)$.
+This is because the right-hand side of \eqref{eq:data-dependent-equation} is monotonically decreasing in $\lambda$, and the left-hand side always lies within the range of the right-hand side.
 The powerful implication of the characterization in \Cref{prop:data-path} is that it enables practical computation of the path using real-world data.
 In \Cref{sec:extensions}, we will demonstrate this approach on various real-world datasets, allowing us to predict an equivalent amount of explicit regularization matching the implicit regularization due to subsampling.

 One natural extension of the results is to consider the generalized ridge as a base estimator~\eqref{eq:ingredient-estimator}:

 where $\bG\in\RR^{p\times p}$ is a positive definite matrix.
 The equivalences still hold, albeit on different paths: \begin{corollary}[Equivalences for generalized ridge regression] Suppose \Crefrange{asm:model}{asm:feat} hold.
 Let $\bG\in\RR^{p\times p}$ be a deterministic and symmetric matrix with eigenvalues uniformly bounded between constants $g_{\min}>0$ and $g_{\max}<\infty$.
 Let $n,p\rightarrow\infty$ such that $p/n\rightarrow\phi\in(0,\infty)$.
 For any $\bar{\psi}\in[\phi,+\infty]$, let $\bar{\lambda}$ be as defined in \eqref{eq:lambda_bar} with $H_p$ replaced $\tilde{H}_p$, the empirical spectral distribution of \smash{$\bG^{-1/2}\bSigma\bG^{-1/2}$}.
 Then, the conclusions in \Cref{thm:equiv-risk,thm:equiv-estimator-linear} continue to hold for the generalized ridge ensemble predictors. \end{corollary}